Dhrutube/DS3-LocalLens/README.md

 The Customer Lens helps users understand where customers are actively engaging with businesses and how customer activity varies across locations and industries.
 By combining review counts, geographic distribution, and competition metrics, this view provides insight into customer demand and competitive landscapes.

 ## The Business lens
+   ### Overiew
+The Business Lens focuses on identifying potential market opportunities for businesses across different locations and industries.
+This dashboard helps users evaluate where new businesses may have stronger opportunities based on opportunity scores and competition levels.
+   ### Map Visualization
+The map shows the geographic distribution of businesses across selected states.
+   + Each circle represents aggregated business activity within a location.
+   + Color represents the average opportunity score, allowing users to quickly identify areas with stronger or weaker business opportunities.
+   + Size represents the relative concentration of businesses or activity in that location.
+This visualization helps highlight regions where market opportunities may be stronger for new businesses.
+   ### Filters
+The dashboard includes interactive filters that allow users to explore the data from different perspectives:
+   + State: Filter results by geographic region.
+   + City: Focus on specific local markets.
+   + Choose Category: Analyze business opportunities within specific industries.

+These filters allow users to dynamically explore how opportunity and competition vary across different locations and business categories.

+   ### Opportunity vs Competition Scatter Plot

 ## Accessing the Dashboard